Rahul-Uoft/Toronto-Shootings-Analysis/README.md

 ## Statement of LLM usage

 ** ChatGPT, a large language model was used to assist with troubleshooting the coding aspect of this paper.
-A link to the full conversation is included below: https://chat.openai.com/share/1a80b8ac-8b57-4cc0-8733-e57fd26b9a6c
+A link to the full conversation is included: https://chat.openai.com/share/1a80b8ac-8b57-4cc0-8733-e57fd26b9a6c